 QUICK TIP: This kind of setup with cabinets on either side of a fireplace gives a similar feel to builtin bookshelves, but is almost always wayyy more cost effective.

 Next up I balanced out the light sofa with two smaller scale dark leather wing chairs.
 For the coffee table, I used her existing dark wood coffee table, which was a nice juxtaposition of traditional style against our more modern elements.
-I brought in two small brass drink tables on either side of the sofa, and between the chairs, I opted for a marble top brass base accent table.

 The wall behind the sofa was very large, so to fill that space, I selected an oversized piece of artwork with a beautiful geometric pattern in subtle neutral tones.
 We then tied the whole space together with a neutral mid-tone rug with lots of color variation to hide dirt from puppy paws.